verifythis/verifythis.github.io/content/onsite/participation/index.md

 title: Participation
 ---

-### Important Dates for VerifyThis 2025
+### Important Dates for VerifyThis 2026

-* **Travel grant application deadline:** TBA
+* **Travel grant application deadline:** tba
-* **Early registration deadline (physical attendees):** April 1, 2025;  ~February 28, 2025~
+* **Early registration deadline (physical attendees):** tba
-* **Normal registration deadline (physical attendees):** April 18, 2025; ~March 21, 2025~
+* **Normal registration deadline (physical attendees):** tba
-* **Registration deadline (virtual attendees):** April 18, 2025
+* **Registration deadline (virtual attendees):**
-* **Competition:** May 3rd and 4th, 2025
+* **Competition:** April 11 and April 12 2026

-### Participation at VerifyThis 2025
+### Participation at VerifyThis 2026

 Participation is open for anybody interested.
 Teams of up to two people are allowed.
-VerifyThis will be held as a hybrid workshop as part of ETAPS 2025 in Hamilton, Canada.
+VerifyThis will be held <!-- as a hybrid workshop --> as part of ETAPS 2026 in Turino, Italy.

 Registration for physical attendance of ETAPS workshops is required.
-To register as a physical attendee, use the [registration page of ETAPS'2025](https://etaps.org/2025/registration/) and register for both Saturday and Sunday.
-The actual competition will happen on the first day, whereas the second day will be used to discuss and evaluate the solutions.
-To register as a virtual attendee, please complete the [registration form](https://forms.gle/BRh56QLu34aor8QA7).

-More details and a full program will be announced [here on the website](../program/).
+To register as a physical attendee, use the [registration page of ETAPS'2026](https://etaps.org/2026/registration/) and register for both Saturday and Sunday.
+The actual competition will happen on the first day, whereas the second day will be used to discuss and evaluate the solutions. <!-- To register as a virtual attendee, please complete the [registration form](https://forms.gle/BRh56QLu34aor8QA7).
+More details and a full program will be announced [here on the website](../program/). -->

 We particularly encourage participation of: